Explanation of client-side scripting with simple examples

-Scripting works on Windows, Macintosh, and Linux, if the client program permits execution of scripts and if it runs them.
-For example on Windows and Macintosh if you use OpenVPN Connect Client then by default it will ask the user if it’s okay to run the script, and then does it.
-On Linux by default it just flat out ignores it unless you implement the parameter script-security 2 in the client connection profile.
+Scripting works on Windows, Mac, and Linux, if the client program permits execution of scripts and if it runs them.
+For example on Windows and Mac, if you use OpenVPN Connect, then by default it will ask the user if it's okay to run the script, before executing it.

-Currently server-side scripting is not supported, only client-side scripting.
-However server-side scripting is possible with some limitations and caveats by using a post-auth script.
-A post-auth script runs right after a user has successfully authenticated, but just before the user is allowed to establish a connection fully.
-This offer the ability to add additional criteria before allowing the user to connect, and it also allows to run additional commands like sending out an email or such notifying the administrator that someone has connected.
-However, auto-login type profiles bypass post-auth entirely.
-For more details see the post-auth page.
+For Linux clients, client-side scripting isn’t implemented out-of-the box.
+Refer to the “scripting and environmental variables” section in the Reference manual for OpenVPN 2.4 for how to configure this functionality.
+Currently server-side scripting is only possible using a post-auth script, which has some limitations and caveats.
+A post-auth script runs after a client has successfully authenticated, but before the client establishes a connection.
+This offers the ability to add additional criteria before allowing the connection, or additional commands like sending out a notification to the administrator that someone has connected.
+Note: auto-login type profiles bypass post-auth entirely.
+Refer to the post-auth page.

 How to set up a script on Access Server

-It is however also possible to set a script per user or per group or for the entire server using the special __DEFAULT__ keyword.
-But then this must be done through the command line.
+It is possible to set a script per user or per group or for the entire server using the special DEFAULT keyword.
+This must be done through the command line.

 Which languages are supported

-That depends on what languages are installed on the client.
-On Windows for example it will use the command line interpreter cmd.exe by default but if you specifically indicate you want to use Powershell, it can use that instead.
-We use the shebang method of specifying which language you want to use, and if the interpreter is present and installed, you can use it to run client side scripting.
+Supported languages for client-side scripting depend on the languages installed on the VPN client.
+For example, Windows uses the command line interpreter cmd.exe, by default, but you can specifically indicate you want to use Powershell.
+We use the shebang method of specifying which language you want to use, and if the interpreter is present and installed, you can use it to run client-side scripting.

 #!"C:\windows\System32\WindowsPowerShell\v1.0\powershell.exe" -ExecutionPolicy ByPass -File #EXT ps1

-And this uses the integrated Python interpreter that comes with Connect Client for Windows or Macintosh, or the Linux Python interpreter:
+To use the integrated Python interpreter that comes with OpenVPN Connect for Windows or Mac:

-This uses only the integrated Python interpreter that comes with Connect Client for Windows or Macintosh:
+To use only the integrated Python interpreter that comes with OpenVPN Connect for Windows or Mac: